Astroua/TurbuStat/docs/tutorials/statistics/vca_example.rst

 Overview
 --------

-A major advantage of a spectral-line data cube, rather than an integrated two-dimensional image, is that it captures aspects of both the density and velocity fluctuations in the field of observation. :ref:`Lazarian & Pogosyan 2000 <ref-lp00>` and :ref:`Lazarian & Pogosyan 2004 <ref-lp04>` derived how the power spectrum from a cube depends on the statistics of the density and velocity fields for the 21-cm Hydrogen line, allowing for each their properties to be examined (provided the data has sufficient spectral resolution).
+A major advantage of a spectral-line data cube, rather than an integrated two-dimensional image, is that it captures aspects of both the density and velocity fluctuations in the field of observation. `Lazarian & Pogosyan 2000 <https://ui.adsabs.harvard.edu/#abs/2000ApJ...537..720L/abstract>`_ and `Lazarian & Pogosyan 2004 <https://ui.adsabs.harvard.edu/#abs/2004ApJ...616..943L/abstract>`_ derived how the power spectrum from a cube depends on the statistics of the density and velocity fields for the 21-cm Hydrogen line, allowing for each their properties to be examined (provided the data has sufficient spectral resolution).

 The Lazarian & Pogosyan theory predicts two regimes based on the the power-spectrum slope: the *shallow* (:math:`n < -3`) and the *steep* (:math:`n < -3`) regimes.
-In the case of optically thick line emission, :ref:`Lazarian & Pogosyan 2004 <ref-lp04>` show that the slope saturates to :math:`n = -3` (see :ref:`Burkhart et al. 2013 <ref-burkhart2013>` as well).
-The VCA predictions in these different regimes are shown in Table 1 of :ref:`Chepurnov & Lazarian 2009 <ref-chepurnov09>` (also see Table 3 in :ref:`Lazarian 2009 <ref-lazarian09>`).
+In the case of optically thick line emission, `Lazarian & Pogosyan 2004 <https://ui.adsabs.harvard.edu/#abs/2004ApJ...616..943L/abstract>`_ show that the slope saturates to :math:`n = -3` (see `Burkhart et al. 2013 <https://ui.adsabs.harvard.edu/#abs/2013ApJ...771..123B/abstract>`_ as well).
+The VCA predictions in these different regimes are shown in Table 1 of `Chepurnov & Lazarian 2009 <https://ui.adsabs.harvard.edu/#abs/2009ApJ...693.1074C/abstract>`_ (also see Table 3 in `Lazarian 2009 <https://ui.adsabs.harvard.edu/#abs/2009SSRv..143..357L/abstract>`_).
 The complementary :ref:`Velocity Coordinate Spectrum <vca_tutorial>` can be used in tandem with VCA.

 Using
 -----